Challenge

 Action

-At the Intensive English Center at St. Cloud State University in Minnesota, I delivered full-time intensive English courses designed to prepare international students for the TOEFL exam and eventual admission into undergraduate and graduate programs.
+At the Intensive English Center (IEC) at St. Cloud State University in Minnesota, I delivered intensive English courses designed to prepare international students for the TOEFL exam and eventual admission into undergraduate and graduate programs.
 In Puerto Rico, I led practicum teacher training at Bayamón Central University, supervising English Education majors by reviewing lesson plans, observing classes, and providing structured feedback.
 I also taught linguistics courses as part of their preparation to teach English pronunciation to their own students.
 Additionally, I collaborated with the Nursing Program and Tutoring Center at Bayamón Central University to launch a Pronunciation Lab, helping nursing students develop English for specific purposes in healthcare settings, and I delivered business communication courses for the College of Business Administration.
-Through the Virtual Educator Program in Mexico, I created and facilitated teacher training modules on methodologies and global issues, including Conversation Clubs that built confidence in speaking and encouraged interactive practice.
+Through English Language Program’s Virtual Educator Program in Mexico, I created and facilitated teacher training modules on methodologies and global issues, including Conversation Clubs that built confidence in speaking and encouraged interactive practice.

 Impact